lawnjelly/Misc/Batching/batching.md

 ### I use custom shaders and the items are not batching
 * Custom shaders can be problematic for batching, see the custom shaders section

+### I use a large number of textures, so few items are being batched
+* Consider the use of texture atlases.
+As well as allowing batching these reduce the need for state changes associated with changing texture.